marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Business-Automation.md

 **CP4BA_DEPLOYMENT_STARTER_SERVICE_SAMPLE=**valid sample name in daffy samples folder

 !!!
-Warning "Name is important"
+Warning "Sample Name"
-Without the .yaml  in the name
+The value you use is without the .yaml in the name

      cd /data/daffy/cp4ba/templates/services/samples